puneet21rathi/SudokuSolver/README.md

 - Click the "Solve" button to automatically solve the Sudoku puzzle.

 6. **Clear the Board:**
-- Use the "Clear" button to start a new puzzle.
+- Use the "Clear" button to start a brand new puzzle.

 ## Technologies Used